 I’ve been using Softsoap Advanced Clean Liquid Hand Soap over the past year or so, and I really like it.
 I buy it in bulk from Google Express and it seems to do the job without overly drying my skin.

-Product 6: Unscented laundry detergent
+Product 6: Gentle laundry detergent

 I remember one time in high school, my sister and I started feeling really itchy.
-We started scratching the tiny bumps that had appeared all over our legs and arms, wondering what could have caused this to thappen.
+We noticed tiny bumps that had appeared all over our legs and arms, wondering what could have caused this to thappen.
 We finally traced it back to the new Arm & Hammer laundry detergent that we had recently started using.
 From that day forward, we always made sure to only buy and use fragrance-free laundry detergent.
 No more itchy bumps!

 The one I really like is All Free & Clear Laundry Detergent, but probably any laundry detergent that is also free of dyes and fragrances would work as well.
+I also recommend staying away from fabric softener sheets.
+These reusable dryer balls can fill in as an alternative.

 Product 7: New-Skin Liquid Bandage (Updated 10/9/18)